Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/litebans.md

 ## How to install

-Firstly you can choose between a theme, Here are a free one: [LiteBans Material UI](https://www.spigotmc.org/resources/litebans-material-ui.46648/) and there are many paid ones on MC-Market, Spigot ect..
+Firstly you can choose between a theme, Here are a free one: [LiteBans Material UI](https://www.spigotmc.org/resources/litebans-material-ui.46648/) and there are many paid ones on MC-Market, Spigot etc..

 Next you will need a web host, you can get a VPS or a webhost.
-It really doesnt matter.
+It really doesn't matter.
 [Blooms VPS's](https://bloom.host/vps)

 *Please note you must use MySQL for this to work.
 With Bloom you get a free MySQL Database.
 Change your LiteBans config to use MySQL as its database and fill in the information.*